 Administrative Detention Center (CRA)

-Verified 16 March 2022 - Directorate for Legal and Administrative Information (Prime Minister)
+Verified 26 April 2024 - Directorate for Legal and Administrative Information (Prime Minister)

 Administrative detention consists in keeping a foreigner in a secure place who cannot leave France immediately.

 It may not be held for more than 48 hours.
+However, in some cases, the detention measure may be extended.

 These places are:

-• Administrative Detention Center (CRA), guarded by the police
+- Administrative Detention Center (CRA), guarded by the police

-• Holding room usually located in a police station
+- Holding room usually located in a police station

-• You did not leave France within 7 days after the end of a 1er detention
+- You did not leave France within 7 days after the end of a 1er detention.

-• You came back to France despite a removal order
+- You came back to France despite a removal order

 Warning

-this procedure does not concern a foreigner who is a national of European countrynor the members of his family living in France with him.
+This procedure does not concern a foreigner who is a national of European countrynor the members of his family living in France with him.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-After police arrest
+Detention decision after police arrest

 The initial decision to detain is taken by the prefect.
 It takes into account your vulnerability and any disability.
 Its duration is 48 hours.